Rojikku/home-ops/sidero/README.md

 # Setup flux
 It's nice to use flux/github/renovate to keep my cluster configs up to date.

+Might want to disable the sidero/clusterConfig/kustomization.yaml for cluster-0 so it doesn't start doing things on its own, though.

 [Apply the bootstrap](/cluster/bootstrap/readme.md)

 # Sidero Install via ClusterCTL